kortukov/kortukov.github.io/index.md

 On those rare occasions when I'm not coding or reading textbooks you could spot me rock climbing, reading or walking in the forest.

-This website is currently under construction.
 If you are interested in my professional endeavours please refer to my [linkedin page](https://www.linkedin.com/in/eekortukov/).

 If you want to see what I've been coding lately check out my [github account](https://github.com/kortukov).